sodascience/osmenrich/README.md

 install.packages("remotes")
 ```

+If you do have this package, due to recent changes in GitHub's naming of branches,
+please make sure you have the latest version of `remotes` or at least a version
+>= 2.2.

-Then to continue the installation of the `osmenrich` package, run:
+Once you did this, to continue the installation of the `osmenrich` package, run:

 ```r
 remotes::install_github("sodascience/osmenrich")